 When I joined I was unemployed, dropped out of high school, hanging around with the wrong crowd and was getting arrested.
 I was not attending any counselling for family issues and the things that I was struggling with.
 I did not have any adult role models in my life.
 Now, I am looking forward to graduating from high school, going to George Brown College for culinary arts and eventually run my own business

-Our Mentoring Program offers youth aged 15-24 the opportunity to develop critical life skills.
+Our one-to-one Mentoring Program offers youth aged 15-24 the opportunity to develop critical life skills.
 By pairing youth with caring adult volunteers, youth can identify and learn life skills.
 Mentors support youth by exposing them to new opportunities.

-Mentors help youth learn how to interact with potential employers and landlords, develop their confidence and appropriateness in day to day interactions, support them in getting back into school, attend or drive the youth to counselling, attend meetings, make appointments and do activities together to explore employment options such as job shadowing.
+Mentors help youth learn how to interact with potential employers and landlords, develop their confidence and appropriateness in day to day interactions, support them in getting back into school, attend or drive the youth to counselling, attend meetings, make appointments, and do activities together to explore employment options such as job shadowing.

-- Increase educational attainment (high school and post secondary) and employability
+- Increase educational attainment (high school and post-secondary) and employability

 - Increase stable housing

 - Increase support networks for youth

 The following testimonials are from youth in the Mentoring Program.

 My name is Jess and I am attending my second year at Seneca College in the Business diploma program.
 I became involved with StepStones when I was 12 years old at which time I attended summer camp.
 After attending for 4 years, I started working there as well and volunteering in the year round arts program.
 In the last 2 years, I joined the Mentoring program and was provided with a mentor to support my educational attainments and life choices.
 I continue to work at the summer camp, and volunteer in different capacities.
 For the last two years, I have also had the privilege of receiving the Ross Caradonna Pelletier Scholarship which has paid for 60% of my tuition.
 Because of this support I will be finishing my diploma in 2014 and hopefully, following this, attending University.